ericmjl/thesis/thesis.md

 Hence, these trees are incompatible, and thus there is evidence that reassortment has happened.

 Tree incongruence is a generalization of the logic used to find individual reassortant viruses, and is implemented in the software, GiRaF [@Nagarajan:2011je].
-In practice because Bayesian phylogenetic tree reconstructions are returned as ensembles of trees from MCMC sampling, splits are only counted if they appear in more than 95% of sampled trees.
+Bayesian phylogenetic tree reconstructions are returned as ensembles of trees from MCMC sampling; hence, in practice the majority of time spent detecting reassortant viruses is actually spent on tree reconstruction.
+On the other hand, a nice statistical outcome of sampling tree space is that splits are only counted if they appear in more than 95% of sampled trees, leading to a natural "95% confidence" for any given reassortment event detected.

 ### 3rd Codon Biases